gamel/gamel/README.md

 Actions
 -------

-The `action` object defines an action that an entity can handle.
-An entity contains a list of actions it is able to handle.
-An action is handled by calling the function(s) specified in the action definition.
-An action is triggered using a `does` construct, which can optionally pass parameters to the functions defined in the action declaration.
+An entity also has a list of actions that it can handle.
+As with `objects`, `actions` can be declared in a definition or creation construct.
+Unlike, `objects`, though, multiple instances or entity types can share the same action.
+An `action` defines an action that an entity can handle.
+An action is handled by calling the function specified in the action definition.
+An action is triggered manually using a `does ... using` construct, which takes a set of arguments for the action.
+The action function must be of type `List[Any] => Unit`.
+The parameters passed to `does ... using` are in this list.

 ```
 // create an action called fooing
 define a new action {
     name = 'fooing
-    action = (<arguments>) => <function_body>
+    action = <function>
 }
 // create a Foo called foo
 create a new instance {